StudentDataLabs/EmptyHousingInnovationLab/README.md

 The short Data Workshop will focus on practical data skills in programming, analysis and visualisation of open data.
 The Innovation Lab will take a data-driven approach to tackling long-term vacant homes in London.
 Data Lab Volunteers will have the option to take part in the Data Workshop and the Innovation Lab.

-Volunteers are encouraged to follow their own data projects, there will be a few key focus areas to guide the Lab:
+Although volunteers are encouraged to follow their own data projects, there will be a few key focus areas:
 + How many empty homes are there in London and where are they located?
 + What is the value of empty housing in the city?
 + What other factors are related to empty housing in London's local authorities?